YouTube

 NEW FRIENDS

-It was here I walked around a bit on my own and had some young locals offer to take me for a coffee.
+It was here that I walked around a bit on my own and had some young locals offer to take me for a coffee.
 So we arranged to meet up later and swapped numbers.

-Meeting locals is an important part of visiting a new country for me but sometimes when you are with a guide it can be difficult as the guide isn’t always accepting, and this one in particular.
+Meeting locals is an important part of visiting a new country for me, but sometimes, when you are with a guide, it can be difficult, as the guide isn’t always accepting, and this one in particular.
 I’m not sure if it was because he didn’t want me to be annoyed or whether he just didn’t want it himself.
-His knowledge is second to none however.
+His knowledge is second to none, however.

 TEA AND SISHA